Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/appendixes/client-assertion.md

         certutil -store -user my [subject]

     where `[subject]` is the value that you specified for Subject in the PowerShell script.
 The thumbprint is listed under "Cert Hash(sha1)".
+Remove the spaces between the hexadecimal numbers.

 4. Update your app secrets.
 In Solution Explorer, right-click the Tailspin.Surveys.Web project and select **Manage User Secrets**.
 Add an entry for "Asymmetric" as shown below: